Questfall/docs/quest-mining/moderation/incentives.md

 However, many quests will require something to be done outside of Questfall on third-party platforms: from blockchain transactions to posting some content on one of the social media platforms.&#x20;

 And these types of quest completions cannot be validated by the computer, so they should be validated by the moderators.
 If such a completion passes moderation, the user's mining score will increase, otherwise it will not.&#x20;

+Current [Action quests](../creation/action-quests.md) use direct screenshot or platform review.
+Their ordinary binary reviews pay **+20 Silver** for agreement with consensus and charge **−40 Silver** for disagreement, before the adaptive market multiplier.
+They do not require or award Witness Credits.
+The first review uses the same base amounts with its additional insufficient-instructions outcome.

+The Witness/Judge rules and table below apply to legacy publications that still use that two-stage flow.

 {% hint style="warning" %}
 Early access exception: if a moderator has no ordinary assignable case, an eligible Witness case may be issued without a Witness Credit and without prepayment.
 This temporary subsidy bootstraps the first `Witness -> Judge -> Witness Credits` cycle when the moderation queue is still sparse.
 Participant, author, and Author Space team exclusions still apply, and the case keeps its full participant and trust requirements.
 The exception should be removed once the active population and normal moderation flow are large enough to sustain Witness Credits without bootstrap help.